fabverto/FileEncryptionProgram/README.md

 Simple Encryption/Decryption Python Program that lets the user encrypt and decrypt a file using SHA-256 The encrypted file is rename to: filename + "_encrypted" in the same location it was selected from.

+a salt needs to be added as a byte object, in the code this must be inserted in the "mysalt" variable, you can create one with "os.urandom(16)" in your python shell

 log window gives notice to the user of any errors:
 -wrong password
 -blank password